Welcome to today's edition of the Rush 24-7 podcast.

 I just want to address one more thing.

-And it turns out the valet said, so it's okay, man.
+And it turns out the valet said, it's okay, man.

 It's okay.

-I know you're not going to give me a hundred dollar bill, you're Les Moonvest.
+I know you're not going to give me $100 bill.

 So that's okay, man.

-And Moonvested, yeah, yeah, yeah, I'll catch you the next time.
+And Moonvest said, yeah, yeah, yeah, I'll catch you the next time.

 Which, you know, I've been there.

-I've been in the same circumstances, uh, Les Moonvest, although I've never been embarrassed by it.
+I've been in the same circumstances, Les Moonvest, although I've never been embarrassed by it.

-Uh I've just gone ahead and and and tipped the ballet before and after.
+I've just gone ahead and tipped the valet before and after.

-Well, this generated a couple of phone calls of people who claimed that I was being out of touch.
+Well, this generated a couple of phone calls and people who claimed that I was being out of touch.

-Demonstrating how out of touch I was, that I could just toss around a hundred dollar bill on a tip means I've lost touch with what life in America is like for most people.
+Demonstrating how out of touch I was, that I could just toss around a $100 bill on a tip means I've lost touch with what life in America is like for most people.

-And the second caller said, not only had I lost touch, I was bragging about it, which of course is a very offensive uh human behavioral characteristic.
+And the second caller said, not only had I lost touch, I was bragging about it, which, of course, is a very offensive human behavioral characteristic.

-Condescension, arrogance, bragging, especially on the part of people that are not good at some.
+Condescension, arrogance, bragging, especially on the part of people that are not good at something.

 Until last week, I had never heard of the Duggars.